Fairview, Kentucky: Geography

 Fairview is located along U.S. Route 68 / Kentucky Route 80, about 10 mi east of Hopkinsville and 9 mi west of Elkton.
 The original route of U.S. 68 passed through the town; the new route passes less than 0.25 mi north of the town, and the original route is now called Jefferson Davis Road.
 The community is part of the Clarksville, TN–KY Metropolitan Statistical Area.

 Demographics

+Education

+Portions in Christian County are in the Christian County School District.

+Portions in Todd County are in the Todd County School District.